 What will a mentor be expected to do?

-The pilot will run for 12 months in total, with the first cohort of mentees starting in October 2021 and the second in January 2022.
+The pilot will run for 12 months in total, with the first cohort of mentees started in October 2021 and the second cohort starting in January 2022.

 Further details about the mentoring programme include:

 - Mentors are expected to provide a set number of hours support (maximum of 24 hours in total) to a single mentee over a period of 4-6 months each.

 - The requirements and duration of the mentoring relationship will be defined by the ESFA and defined as a deployment.

 - The mentoring will focus on these key development areas which the mentor and mentee will agree, including measurables for, at the start of the mentoring.

 - In addition to defined development areas the mentor should be prepared to support, guide and advise the mentee on other aspects of the CFO role should the mentee request this during the duration of their relationship.